Getting Support: Fair Work Agency

 What's changing

-From 7 April 2026, a new government agency called the Fair Work Agency will make it easier for you to get help if your workplace rights aren't being respected.
+A new government agency called the Fair Work Agency was launched on 7 April.
+The Fair Work Agency will make it easier for you to get help if your workplace rights aren't being respected.

 What the Fair Work Agency will do: